processing/art-plus-code/_curriculum/xx_02-01-Intro.md

    - Now, imagine how the mask moves from the first expression to the second.
    - On a new piece of paper, draw 2–3 versions that mix parts of each expression.
 For example: a mask that’s just starting to frown, or eyes that are half-closed.
 1. Observe & Reflect (5–10 mins)
-   - Compare your key expressions.
-What changes the most between expressions?
-Which parts stay mostly the same?
-What combinations feel natural or interesting?
+   - Compare your key expressions:
+     - What changes the most between expressions?
+     - Which parts stay mostly the same?
+     - What combinations feel natural or interesting?